 How Asphalt Shingles Are Made

-Asphalt granules are adhered to a shingle substrate during the manufacturing process.
+Asphalt granules adhere to a shingle substrate during the manufacturing process.
 Through this method, a layer of granular material is created, which helps protect the material against sunlight, UV rays and other natural elements.
 This protection slowly wanes over the lifespan of the roof due to natural wear and tear.

 Is Granule Loss a Serious Issue?